-Guzman y Gomez exits US market after failing to establish itself
+Guzman y Gomez exits US market after failed expansion, facing class action lawsuit

 Consensus Summary